Health & Wellness

 Pet parenthood means we’re in for all of it — the good, the bad and when creepy-crawly parasites affect our dogs.
 And unfortunately, our pups can be hosts to a number of these infectious invaders.

-Even though it’s not the most pleasant thing to think about, we spoke to Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, about different parasites and how to protect pups from them.
+Even though it’s not the most pleasant thing to think about, we spoke to Dr. Aliya McCullough, Fetch's on-staff veterinarian, about different parasites and how to protect pups from them.

 What are some intestinal parasites in dogs?